Overview

 • Enable Verbose Output (toggle to "Detailed") to see the full list of available tools and detailed execution information.
 Default is "Concise".

-A DataStar macro with a Run Utility task added to it
+A DataStar macro with a Run AI Agent task added to it

-In the Select Utility part of the Configuration tab of the Utility task, users can select which Agent/Utility they want to use.
+In the Select Utility part of the Configuration tab of a Run AI Agent task, users can select which Agent they want to use.
 Here we use the Data Cleansing Agent.

-After selecting the Utility, it needs to be configured in the Configure Utility part of the Configuration tab.
+After selecting the Agent, it needs to be configured in the Configure Utility part of the Configuration tab.
 Select the database to run the Agent on, and enter a task description.
-Optionally toggle the Verbose Output to Detailed.
+Optionally toggle the Verbose Output to Detailed and/or set a Knowledge Folder.

 Suggested workflow: